2 accused of trafficking guns from South Carolina to Philadelphia - NewsBreak

 2 accused of trafficking guns from South Carolina to Philadelphia

-PHILADELPHIA (WSPA) — A Pennsylvania man and a South Carolina man have been accused of trafficking dozens of guns from South Carolina to Philadelphia.
+PHILADELPHIA (WSPA) – A Pennsylvania man and a South Carolina man are accused of trafficking dozens of guns from South Carolina to Philadelphia.

-According to the United States Attorney’s Office, Terrance Darby, 41, of Philadelphia, and Ontavious Plumer, 32, of Due West, are charged with unlicensed dealing and transport of firearms, conspiracy to engage in unlicensed dealing of firearms, and making false statements to a federally licensed firearms dealer.
+According to the United States Attorney’s Office, 41-year-old Terrance Darby of Philadelphia and 32-year-old Ontavious Plumer of Due West are charged with unlicensed dealing and transport of firearms, conspiracy to engage in unlicensed dealing of firearms, and making false statements to a federally licensed firearms dealer.

-The attorney’s office said Darby and Plumer conspired with at least four other people to illegally straw purchase about 60 guns from gun shops in South Carolina before driving them to Philadelphia.Deputies look for couple who abandoned children on island in Lake Hartwell
+The U.S. Attorney’s Office said Darby and Plumer conspired with at least four other people to illegally straw purchase around 60 guns from gun shops in South Carolina before driving them to Philadelphia.CCSO: Man threatened to kill deputy’s child during DUI arrest

 The U.S. Attorney said this is the third set of charges in the last two months targeting illegal firearms trafficking from southern states into Philadelphia.

-“With today’s charges, we have shut off yet another valve to stem the flow of guns into Philadelphia,” U.S. Attorney Jennifer Williams said.
+“With today’s charges, we have shut off yet another valve to stem the flow of guns into Philadelphia,” said U.S. Attorney Jennifer Williams.
 “Our Office is working with urgency and determination to get guns off the streets of our city.”